Thomas Paine: Common Sense (1776)

 Common Sense was immensely popular in disseminating to a very wide audience ideas that were already in common use among the elite who comprised Congress and the leadership cadre of the emerging nation, who rarely cited Paine's arguments in their public calls for independence.
 The pamphlet probably had little direct influence on the Continental Congress' decision to issue a Declaration of Independence, since that body was more concerned with how declaring independence would affect the war effort.
 One distinctive idea in Common Sense is Paine's beliefs regarding the peaceful nature of republics; his views were an early and strong conception of what scholars would come to call the democratic peace theory.

 Loyalists vigorously attacked Common Sense; one attack, titled Plain Truth (1776), by Marylander James Chalmers, said Paine was a political quack and warned that without monarchy, the government would "degenerate into democracy".
 Even some American revolutionaries objected to Common Sense; late in life John Adams called it a "crapulous mass".
 Adams disagreed with the type of radical democracy promoted by Paine (that men who did not own property should still be allowed to vote and hold public office) and published Thoughts on Government in 1776 to advocate a more conservative approach to republicanism.

 Sophia Rosenfeld argues that Paine was highly innovative in his use of the commonplace notion of "common sense".
 He synthesized various philosophical and political uses of the term in a way that permanently impacted American political thought.
 He used two ideas from Scottish Common Sense Realism: that ordinary people can indeed make sound judgments on major political issues, and that there exists a body of popular wisdom that is readily apparent to anyone.
 Paine also used a notion of "common sense" favored by philosophes in the Continental Enlightenment.
 They held that common sense could refute the claims of traditional institutions.
 Thus, Paine used "common sense" as a weapon to de-legitimize the monarchy and overturn prevailing conventional wisdom.
 Rosenfeld concludes that the phenomenal appeal of his pamphlet resulted from his synthesis of popular and elite elements in the independence movement.

 According to historian Robert Middlekauff, Common Sense became immensely popular mainly because Paine appealed to widespread convictions.
 Monarchy, he said, was preposterous and it had a heathenish origin.
 It was an institution of the devil.
 Paine pointed to the Old Testament, where almost all kings had seduced the Israelites to worship idols instead of God.
-Paine also denounced aristocracy, which together with monarchy were "two ancient tyrannies."
-They violated the laws of nature, human reason, and the "universal order of things," which began with God.
-That was, Middlekauff says, exactly what most Americans wanted to hear.
-He calls the Revolutionary generation "the children of the twice-born". because in their childhood they had experienced the Great Awakening, which, for the first time, had tied Americans together, transcending denominational and ethnic boundaries and giving them a sense of patriotism.
+Paine also denounced aristocracy, which together with monarchy were "two ancient tyrannies".
+They violated the laws of nature, human reason, and the "universal order of things", which began with God.
+This was, Middlekauff says, exactly what most Americans wanted to hear.
+He calls the Revolutionary generation "the children of the twice-born" because in their childhood they had experienced the Great Awakening, which, for the first time, had tied Americans together, transcending denominational and ethnic boundaries and giving them a sense of patriotism.